deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/5a.png" alt="">

 As you can see, there is a problem.
 All of the recommended memory addresses contain `00`, or null bytes.
 As we will find, these are not in our allowed character set.
 To get around this problem, read line that says:                                       `[+] Done..
 Only the first 20 pointers are shown here, For more pointers, open seh.txt`.
-If you open __File Explorer__ and go to `C:\Program Files\Immunity Inc\Immunity Debugger\seh.txt` you can find a list of all instructions that contain the instructions `pop <reg> pop <reg> ret`within seh.txt
+If you open __File Explorer__ and go to `C:\Program Files\Immunity Inc\Immunity Debugger\seh.txt` you can find a list of all instructions that contain the instructions `pop <reg> pop <reg> ret` within seh.txt

-You can go to __seh.txt__ choose any of the memory locations that adhere to our character schema, and have no null bytes.
+You can go to __seh.txt__ and choose any of the memory locations that adhere to our character schema and have no null bytes.
 We will get to finding all of the bad characters in a second, just keep [Trying Harder](https://www.offensive-security.com/when-things-get-tough/).
 The address I chose was: `0x10014C42`.
 You are more than welcome to try any addresses that work for you!

 Before updating the PoC, let's ask ourselves a question.
 Now that we can control what gets loaded into the instruction pointer, what should we do?
 The typical thing to do in a SEH exploit would be to do a short jump into the second buffer of user supplied data, where presumably our shellcode is.
 Remember to restart Immunity, and press play.
 Here is the updated PoC:
 ```console